We removed remnants of a historic manufactured gas plant in St. Cloud, Minnesota.

 While removing the substation previously located at 127 5th Avenue North in St. Cloud, we found soil impacts on our property.
 We promptly sampled the soil and the results indicated elevated concentrations of materials consistent with a historic MGP that once operated on the property during the early 1900s.

 We reported the findings to the Minnesota Pollution Control Agency, and under the agency’s oversight, further investigated site conditions.
-The additional investigation confirmed the presence of material from the former MGP.
+The additional investigation confirmed the presence of material from the former MGP and led to the removal of project.

 We are committed to protecting public health and the environment, and through this investigation, have no indication or reason to believe that there is any public exposure or impacts beyond the property boundaries.